lola-tech/handbook/content/index.md

 We strongly believe in a lifetime of learning and self-development, in expanding our technical and soft skills.
 Not everyone has the time or the inclination to learn new things in their spare time, so as a software development agency we're making learning a priority.
 This will allow us to expand our knowledge across different technologies, and remain strong and curious practitioners who are not afraid of any challenge.

- For this reason, Lola Tech is introducing 2 hours of learning during work hours, at the same time and the same day, across the company: Thursdays 1 - 3pm EST.This will be a safe harbour for learning.
+For this reason, Lola Tech introduced 2 hours of learning during work hours, at the same time and the same day, across the company: Thursdays 1 - 3pm EST. This will be a safe harbour for learning.

 You probably already have a clear view of what you’d like to learn, but if you want help selecting a topic or an objective, reach out to your advocate, or to Vlad Mandiuc - who’ll help you find a mentor.

  Everyone has their own preferred style of learning, here are a few examples: